metatensor/Workshop-spring-2025/finetuning/00.initial-evaluation/README.md

        forces: false # Whether to evaluate the forces
        stress: false # Whether to evaluate the stress
    ```
-   and the same for the MAD dataset:
+   and the same for the MAD:

    ```yaml
    systems: "../shared/datasets/MAD-sample/test.xyz" # Dataset path